Skill Substitution, Expectations, and the Business Cycle: Apprenticeships

-\subsection{Apprenticeships}
+\section{Apprenticeships}

-For German high school graduates, the outside option to college enrollment is to invest in specific skills through an apprenticeship.
-I use administrative state-level data from the \textit{Berufsbildungsstatistik} (1995--2018) on the universe of new apprenticeship contracts by school degree provided by the Federal Institute for Vocational Education and Training (BIBB).
-To better understand the role of relevant labor market conditions, I complement this with CZ-level data from the \textit{Ausbildungsmarktstatistik} of the Federal Employment Agency (BA) on apprenticeship applicants and apprenticeship positions reported to the BA between 2008 and 2018.
+For German high school graduates, the outside option to college is apprenticeships.
+I use administrative state-level data from the \textit{Berufsbildungsstatistik} (1995--2018) on the universe of new apprenticeship contracts by school degree provided by the Federal Institute for Vocational Education and Training (BIBB), and complement this with CZ-level data from the \textit{Ausbildungsmarktstatistik} of the Federal Employment Agency (BA) on apprenticeship applicants and positions reported between 2008 and 2018.

 \Cref{tab:vocational_main} presents three sets of estimates: Panel A focuses on new apprentices and applicants with a high school degree, Panel B on total new apprenticeship contracts, applicants, and positions, and Panel C on the share of apprentices and applicants with a high school degree.
 Panel A shows a large and positive effect of state-level unemployment on the number of new apprentices with a high school diploma.
 A 1~pp increase in the state UR in t-1 is associated with a 5.1 percent increase in new apprentices with a high school degree.
 However, the results are not statistically significant for years after 2008.
 Consistent with this, a 1~pp increase in the state UR increases the number of applicants with \textit{Abitur} by around 6.4-7.3 percent.
 This aligns with the main findings on college enrollment, suggesting that a significant share of high school graduates make skill-specific investments rather than enroll in college.\footnote{As I do not explicitly observe the year of high school graduation of new apprentices, I focus on the year and state/CZ of the contract signing instead.
 As a result, the effects may include, but are not limited to, recent high school graduates.
 Effect sizes and baseline shares are thus not directly comparable to the effects on college enrollment studied earlier.}